Skip to main content

 When choosing a medical plan, it’s important to think about the whole cost of coverage — the amount you’ll spend out of your paycheck, as well as out of your pocket (copays, deductibles, and coinsurance).

 The key difference between the plans is how much you pay in premiums and how much you pay for services throughout the year.
-If you would you rather pay more from your paycheck for a medical plan that covers more of your costs when you need care, then consider the Traditional Plan.
+If you would rather pay more from your paycheck for a medical plan that covers more of your costs when you need care, then consider the Traditional Plan.
 If you would rather pay as little as possible from your paycheck with the option to save money on a pre-tax basis— even if that means bigger bills when you need care, then the Consumer Plan with an HSA may be best for you.
+If you are comfortable with higher out-of-pocket costs at the time of care, but lower upfront costs via a monthly premium, review the new Core Plan.
 Compare the plans here.

 The way the Health Care FSA and the HSA work is largely the same — you contribute to your account through automatic, pre-tax payroll deductions, then use the money to pay for eligible health care expenses.
 However, there are some important differences.
 For example, unlike an FSA, all the unused money in an HSA rolls over year after year and is always yours to keep.
 And, you can change your HSA contribution amount during the year whenever you want.
 Compare the accounts here.

 Call 1-833-MOSAIC1 if you have questions about your medical plan options and want help making the right choices for your needs and budget.
-You can also visit the Cigna Easy Choice Tool (Access Code: QRU60ZZU).
+You can also visit alex.

-You have three options for completing your personal health screening.
+You have four options for completing your personal health screening.

-• Option 1: Download a Personal Health Screening form and complete the health screening at your doctor’s office or at a convenience care clinic.
-Log on to Virgin Pulse at https://app.member.virginpulse.com/welcome.html, click on “Benefits” in the navigation bar, select “View All”, scroll down to the Physician Screening Form, then select the “Start Now” button.
-Screenings must be completed and processed by Virgin Pulse by December 16, 2024.
+• Option 1: Download a Personal Health Screening form and complete the health screening at your doctor's office or at a convenience care clinic.
+Log on to Personify Health at app.personifyhealth.com, click on "Benefits" in the navigation bar, select "View All", scroll down to the Physician Screening Form, then select the "Start Now" button.
+Screenings must be completed and processed by Personify Health by December 19, 2025.

-• Option 2: Visit a Quest lab.
-Visit My.QuestForHealth.com to schedule an appointment (enter registration key “MosaicCompany24” when prompted).
-Your screening results will be automatically submitted to Virgin Pulse.
-Screenings must be completed by December 16, 2024.
+Visit https://www.wellconnectplus.com/?company=1NCM40 to schedule an appointment (enter your login and password or create an account).
+Your screening results will be automatically submitted to Personify Health.
+Screenings must be completed by Personify Health by December 19, 2025.

 Terms to Know